charlesangus/DeepC/README.md

 ## DeepCPMatteGrade

+Grades Deep images based on a spherical or cubic mask from a position pass.

+## DeepCPNoiseGrade

-Grades Deep images based on a position mask.
+Grades Deep images based on noise generated from a position pass.

 ## DeepCGrade